Britain appeals court decision to block cleric Qatada's deportation

 He argues his trial in Jordan might be skewed by evidence obtained using torture, despite a 2005 deal struck between Britain and Jordan which gives diplomatic assurances about his treatment and guarantees that court hearings would be fair.

-In a setback to British Home Secretary (interior minister) Theresa May, who has denounced successive legal blocks to his deportation, judges at a special court in London which deals with security cases, ruled in his favor last month.
+In a setback to British Home Secretary Theresa May, who has denounced successive legal blocks to his deportation, judges at a special court in London which deals with security cases, ruled in his favour last month.

 May has now submitted papers at London's Court of Appeal challenging that decision, the Home Office said.
 However, the appeal can only relate to a point of law and not the actual details of the case.